turingschool/front-end-curriculum/lessons/module-2/introduction-to-sass.md

 Although both Sass and SCSS are both still viable languages to use, movement has shifted significantly toward SCSS for several reasons:

 1. All modern CSS is valid SCSS.
 That means that you can rename an entire `.css` file `.scss` and nothing will yell at you.
-Such is not the case for Sass.
+This not the case for pure Sass with the `.sass` file extension.
 2. There are no strict rules about indentation.
-There are still best practices, and if your indentation is all over the place you'll make Jhun cry, BUT through the tears your stylesheet will still function properly.
+There are still best practices, and if your indentation is all over the place you'll make your teachers cry, BUT through the tears, your stylesheet will still function properly.

+_Note: For our purposes here, be aware that we will be working strictly with the SCSS syntax when we are working with Sass._

+#### Turn and Talk

+- What is the difference between the SASS and SCSS syntax?
+- How would you explain what a preprocessor is to a five year old?

 ### Why would we use Sass?

 CSS in large apps can get crazy.
 Making changes to these large apps is tedious and extremely error prone.
 Sass makes it easier to change colors, fonts, and other properties by keeping your code DRY.
+This is the one of the key principles of Sass - *DO NOT REPEAT YOURSELF* .

 Some of the cool tricks include defining variables that can be peppered across multiple CSS files, nesting elements to visibly reflect the HTML element relationships, using math equations to adjust sizes and values, adjusting colors using more intuitive language like "darken" and "lighten", and bundling groups of styles together to easily reference throughout your CSS...to name a few.